 Initially, the editor may appear perplexing or unimportant, but persist with it, and eventually, it will become a tool for liberation!

 Hotkeys and C3dC Prefs

 This page is taught from the Preferences/Tools/Hotkeys that are designed for animators to speed up workflow.
 All default hotkeys are the notes as well, along with menu items.
-The C3dC hotkeys can be downloaded with any purchase on this site.
-A $10 one month subscription will allow you to download the prefs and use the sites resources.
+The hotkeys can be downloaded with Site Subscription on this site.

 The main topics on this page are as follows…

 Baking Keys On Every Frame For Export

 Managing Animation Expectations